 Mastering those allows you to understand how to calculate the log cost for unfamiliar numbers.

-There are numerous myths about logarithms that lead to confusion among college students.
+There are numerous myths about logarithms that lead to confusion among people.
 Let’s explore and clarify them separately:

 1 .Myth: log(1) = 1